zkMIPS/zkm-project-template/README.md

 #### 2. Convert plonky2 proof to groth16 proof

+> [!NOTE]
+> If the  benchmark or gnark_sol_caller does not work, you can compile them using the repo: https://github.com/zkMIPS/gnark-plonky2-verifier .

 Copy the  three files generated in the previous step to the testdata/mips directory.

 ```